-The active participation of junior scientists at the Research Academy is promoted particularly through the exchange programme Leibniz mobil.
-Through this programme, young scientists can invite guest scholars (Leibniz invitations) and travel abroad for research and networking stays (Leibniz travels).
+The active participation of junior scientists at the Research Academy is promoted particularly through the exchange programme Leibniz MOBILE.
+Through this programme, young scientists can invite guest scholars (Leibniz INVITATIONS) and travel abroad for research and networking stays (Leibniz TRAVEL).

 Opportunities for Junior Scientists

 Through Leibniz INVITATIONS international scientists can be invited to Leipzig University for lectures, symposia, workshops on methodology and similar events.
 Doctoral researchers and postdocs may submit applications to invite guest scholars to the university.
 The Leibniz programme will cover the cost of travel and accommodations.